Adam Kelly, M.D.

 - Telestroke consultations utilizing the region’s only Mobile Stroke Unit, which launched in the fall of 2018

-- Outpatient clinical and research visits for patients with Parkinson’s disease
+- Outpatient clinical and research visits for patients with all forms of neurologic Conditions

 - Utilization of televisits for ALS patients participating in clinical trials